History of the NFL championship

-The Green Bay Packers have won the most NFL championship titles with 13 (nine pre-Super Bowl era and four Super Bowls, including the first two AFL-NFL World Championship Games).
-The Chicago Bears have won the second most overall championships with nine (eight pre-Super Bowl era and one Super Bowl) and the New York Giants have won the third most with eight (four pre-Super Bowl era and four Super Bowls).
-The Cleveland Browns have also won eight overall championships (four AAFC and four pre-Super Bowl era), but their four AAFC titles were not recognized by the NFL until April 2, 2025.
+All championships awarded in each era count the same in the NFL record books.

-The New York Jets and the Kansas City Chiefs of the AFL won the last two AFL-NFL World Championship Games, after the name Super Bowl had been officially adopted.
+The Green Bay Packers have won the most NFL championship titles with 13 (nine pre-Super Bowl era and four Super Bowls).
+The Chicago Bears have won the second most overall championships with 9 (eight pre-Super Bowl era and one Super Bowl) and the New York Giants have won the third most with 8 (four pre-Super Bowl era and four Super Bowls).